 Experience

 Dwight Bowen has over twenty-five years of experience in operations improvement as a Production Manager, Division Director including ten plus years consulting.
 Dwight spent over four years with MANTEC the Manufacturer’s Extension Partnership (M.E.P.) located in South-central Pennsylvania.
-He has successfully managed over 100 value-adding projects for dozens of regional companies.
+He has successfully managed over 100 value-adding projects for companies throughout the United States and Asia.

 Dwight founded the Lean Thinking Network in 2004 and authors and produces “Competing” podcasts.
 Dwight is an M.E.P. certified Value Stream Mapping instructor a member of the Lean Institute, ASQ, past vice-chair of the Performance Excellence Committee of the Lancaster PA Chamber of Commerce and sits on the board of directors of Assets Inc. a non-profit located in Lancaster PA.
 In February 2008 Dwight was accepted as a member of the Shingo Prize Board of Examiners.